DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

   .catch((err) => console.log(err));
 ```

-Note that, like `fetch()` Mongoose's connect method returns a promise which we are using to log to the console (the terminal) and show any errors.
+Mongoose's connect method returns a promise which we are using to log to the console (the terminal) and show any errors.

 ### Mongoose Schema